jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 For each node, we apply the same equations mentioned before:

 $$
-h_j = \sigma(z) = \frac{1}{1 + e^{-z_j}}
+z_j =  \sum_{i} W_i * x_i + b_{i}
 $$

 $$
-z_j =  \sum_{i} W_i * x_i + b_{i}
+h_j = \sigma(z) = \frac{1}{1 + e^{-z_j}}
 $$

-The following is our code implementation.
-It is pretty self-explainatory.
-The core purpose is to demonstrate how we perform the weight multiplication and apply the sigmoid function.
+The following is our code implementation which is pretty self-explainatory.
+The purpose is to demonstrate exactly how we do the weight multiplication and apply the sigmoid function.
+In this program, we use Numpy which is a package for scientific computing with Python.
+It provides many mathematic operations and array manipulations that we need.

-> We provide coding to help audience to understand the concept deeper and to verify their understanding.
+> We provide coding to help audience to verify their understanding.
 Nevertheless, a full understand of the code is not needed or suggested.

-In this program, we use Numpy which is a package for scientific computing with Python.
-It prvoides many mathematic operations and array manipulation that we need.
 ```python
 import numpy as np